DashDevs Blog Fintech CBDC for Fintech Builders: Pros, Cons, and Real-World Examples

 • For fintech builders, CBDCs matter not as hype, but as a potential new layer in wallets, identity, payments, treasury, and digital financial infrastructure.

 Most people already use money digitally.
 They tap cards, send bank transfers, pay through apps.
-But that does not mean they’re using digital sovereign money.
+But that does not mean they are using digital sovereign money.
 Every balance in a banking app is a liability of a commercial bank, not the central bank itself.
 A CBDC is different.
 It is a direct digital form of central bank-issued money — the digital equivalent of cash, but without the paper.

 What Is a CBDC?